poornimagodavarthy/BrainTumor-Detection/README.md

 *Research and implementation by Poornima Godavarthy*

 ## Description
-This project focuses on classifying brain tumor types from the BraTs Dataset using a custom transfer learning approach based on the lightweight MobileNetV2 model.
-By incorporating Grad-CAM (Gradient-weighted Class Activation Mapping), the project offers interpretable visualizations of the classification results.
-Ongoing development efforts include the integration of Large Language Models (LLMs) to enhance explainability and further improve model accuracy and the F1 score.
+This project aims to classify brain tumor types from the BraTs Dataset using a custom transfer learning approach based on the lightweight MobileNetV2 model.
+By incorporating Grad-CAM (Gradient-weighted Class Activation Mapping) for explainability and GPT-2 for generating detailed medical contexts, the project provides a comprehensive tool for brain tumor diagnosis and interpretation.

 The current model demonstrates an accuracy of 86% and an F1 score of 86% on the test set, underscoring its effectiveness in accurately classifying brain tumor types.
+Additionally, the project enhances medical image explainability by using XAI methods to provide visual insights into the model's decision-making process, coupled with GPT-2 to produce detailed medical contexts.
+This integration helps healthcare professionals understand, trust, and utilize AI predictions more effectively, providing better contextual understanding for physicians.

 <div style="text-align: center;">